 Privileged Access Management

 Microsoft’s Privileged Access Management (PAM) specifically prevents the theft of Kerberos tokens for Active Directory-based administrative accounts, by segregating such accounts into a small, tightly managed environment and using a trust to reach back into the production environment to perform administration.
 Thus, kerberos tokens are not exposed to malware-infected workstations which might try to steal them.
 (If you would like to find our more about PAM have a look at my whitepaper.
-And OCG Learning runs an excellent one-day course on PAM.)
+And Oxford Computer Training runs an excellent one-day course on PAM.)
 Microsoft Privileged Identity Management (PIM) does a somewhat similar job for the privileged roles in Azure Active Directory.

 The idea that not everyone should have access to everything is pretty basic (although it continues to surprise me how many organizations still have extremely open access to many resources).
 So the foundation of conditional access is that you know who is trying to gain access, the identity.
 As discussed above, this is much more powerful if the identity contains information about how trustworthy it is, so – coupled with the other factors such as device, location and behavior – a decision can be made to allow or deny access based on real-time factors.

 Azure AD Conditional Access, in particular, makes use of this compound identity to control access to Exchange and SharePoint online as well as any AAD-integrated application.
 In addition, the recently announced cooperation between Microsoft and Ping identity allows the cloud-derived compound identity to be used with PingIdentity on-premises, so that the publication of on-premises web applications and APIs can also be controlled in the same way.